In Part 1 of this tutorial, we explained how to use WordPress widgets and in Part 2, we explained how to configure text widgets.

 Create Your Own Sidebar Widgets

-If you want to create a custom sidebar widget, then here is an easy way:
+If you want to create a sidebar widgets, then here is a really simple and easy way:

-First, create a new Post and type in the content that you want to show on your sidebar area…
+First, create a new Post and type in the content that you want to add to your sidebar…

-Make sure that any images you use fit the maximum width of your sidebar.
-Also, keep in mind that you don’t have a lot of room to put content on your sidebar navigation menu, so keep your information concise.
+Make sure that any images you use are resized to fit the maximum width of the sidebar menu.
+Also, keep in mind that there’s no a lot of room to add content on the blog sidebar, so keep your information concise.

-Also, don’t worry about saving your Post – all we are looking for is to copy the content to paste into the widget.
+Also, don’t worry about saving your Post – all we are really after is the code of the content so we can paste it into a widget.

 Select and copy everything to your clipboard…

-Your new widget will be added to your sidebar…
+Your new custom widget will be added to the sidebar…

 Subscribe below & receive 101+ useful WordPress tips that will help grow your business online faster ...